mnwrhsn/restart_n_secure_cps/README.md

 __5.__ Push S2 switch while connecting to a power source.

-__6.__ When all four lights lit up together the Board is flashed with the new Image.
+__6.__ When all four lights lit up together the Board is flashed with the new image.

 ###Applying Real-Time patch